ARD-aktuell

 ARD-aktuell has been the central television newsroom of the ARD since 1977.

-ARD-aktuell is a jointed institution of the ARD.
-It is located at the NDR (Norddeutscher Rundfunk) in Hamburg-Lokstedt.
-The basis of the work of ARD-aktuell is an administrative agreement of all nine ARD institutions, in which the organization of the editorial office and the basic structure of the programs are defined.
+ARD-aktuell is a joint institution of the ARD.
+It is located at NDR (Norddeutscher Rundfunk) in Hamburg-Lokstedt.
+The basis of the work of ARD-aktuell is an administrative agreement of all nine ARD institutions, which defines the organization of the editorial office and the basic structure of the programs.

-ARD-aktuell produces Tagesschau, Tagesthemen, Nachtmagazin and the news broadcast of the television channel tagesschau24.
+ARD-aktuell produces Tagesschau, Tagesthemen and the news broadcasts of the television channel tagesschau24.
+They previously produced the wochenspiegel (1953-2014) and the nachtmagazin (1995-2022).
 All formats are broadcast live.
 At ARD-aktuell, about 300 employees work in editorial and production.
 The editorial board is divided into two major areas: a planning team develops the program ideas and organizes contributions and live connections.
 The broadcasting team is responsible for the content of the broadcasts.

 Editors of ARD-aktuell

 Since October 2019 Marcus Bornheim is the chief editor of the newsroom, which must be elected by the ARD directors with a two-thirds majority.